sashminea/assignment-handler/README.md

 ```
 📁 assignment-handler/
-├── 📂 assets/          # All images, icons, and other assets
+├── 📂 public/         # Contains static files
-├── 📂 styles/          # CSS files
+│   ├── 📂 css/        # CSS files
-├── 📂 scripts/         # JS scripts
+│   ├── 📂 js/         # JavaScript files
-└── index.html          # Main HTML file
+│   └── index.html     # Main HTML file
+│
+├── server.js          # Node.js server file
+└── package.json       # Project metadata and dependencies
+└── package-lock.json  # Dependency tree lock file
 ```

 ---

 ## 📚 How to Use

+### Adding Assignments
-- **Adding Assignments**: Click the "Add Assignment" button to open the modal, where you can fill out the name, payment amount, and description.
+- **Click the "Add Assignment" button** to open the modal.
+Fill out the name, payment amount, and description.
 Choose an image for your assignment cover, hit submit, and *bam*, it’s added to your list! 🎯

+### Profile Settings
-- **Profile Settings**: You can personalize your experience by updating your profile name, username, and profile picture.
+- **Personalize your experience** by updating your profile name, username, and profile picture.
 Just hit the profile settings button in the navigation.
 Make it your own! 🖌️

+### Tags
-- **Tags**: When creating an assignment, you can add a tag to help categorize it.
-Use the "Add Tag" button, type in your desired tag, and voila!
-You can also remove tags when needed.
-It’s that easy. 🚀
+- **Use the "Add Tag" button** to categorize your assignments.
+You can add or remove tags anytime to stay organized! 🚀

 ---